affinda/affinda-python/docs/models.md

 :ivar text_extraction_confidence: Required.
 If the document was submitted as an image, this is the confidence that the text in the image has been correctly read by the model.
 :vartype text_extraction_confidence: float
 :ivar is_verified: Required.
+Indicates whether the data has been validated, either by a human using our validation tool or through auto-validation rules.
 :vartype is_verified: bool
 :ivar is_client_verified: Required.
+Indicates whether the data has been validated by a human.
 :vartype is_client_verified: bool
 :ivar is_auto_verified: Required.
+Indicates whether the data has been auto-validated.
 :vartype is_auto_verified: bool
-:ivar data_point:
+:ivar data_point: Required.
 :vartype data_point: str
 :ivar content_type: Required.
 :vartype content_type: str